patrickodacre/odin-space-shooter/guides/part-005-fire-many-lasers.md

 We're creating 100 lasers, and there is no need to create 100 textures -- only one texture is needed.

 We also removed our `health` field from the `Entity` struct.
 We can track laser lifetimes by checking their `x` position.
+(NOTE :: I went back to using Health later on.
+It was better.)

 ## Reloading our Laser Cannon